 If an optional argument is passed, it will be used as the logger name instead of guesswork.
 This optional argument would be passed from the structlog.get_logger() call.
-For example structlog.get_logger() call sits first positional argument.
+For example structlog.get_logger() would cause this method to be called with "foo" as its first positional argument.